Thryssocypris wongrati

-Thryssocypris wongrati is a species of cyprinid of the genus Thryssocypris.
+Thryssocypris wongrati is a species of freshwater ray-finned fishes belonging to the family Danionidae, the danios or danionins.
 It inhabits the Chao Phraya River and irrigation canals in its basin in Thailand.
 Described by Grudpan & Grudpan in 2012, it has not been evaluated on the IUCN Red List as of July 2021.
 It has a maximum length among unsexed males of 5.2 cm, and has 9-10 dorsal soft rays, 14-16 anal soft rays and 39-41 vertebrae.
 It is considered harmless to humans.

+Etymology

+The fish is named in honor of Prachit Wongrat, of the Kasetsart University in Bangkok, Thailand, he was the authors’ first teacher in ichthyology.